common-fate/docs-archive/docs/granted/usage/assuming-roles.md

 - [aws-google-auth](https://github.com/cevoaustralia/aws-google-auth)
 - Specifying a credential-process in your config

 We are looking to add more to this list in the future.
-Contributions for additional credential providers are most welcome. [assumer_aws_azure_login.go](https://github.com/common-fate/granted/blob/eb7221d4e69472bf1c8a7171d930ff0cab37290d/pkg/cfaws/assumer_aws_azure_login.go) in our source code is a good example to use as a starting point.
+Contributions for additional credential providers are most welcome.
+If you're looking for a model example in our source code, [assumer_aws_azure_login.go](https://github.com/common-fate/granted/blob/eb7221d4e69472bf1c8a7171d930ff0cab37290d/pkg/cfaws/assumer_aws_azure_login.go) is a good starting point.

 ## Pass-through flags

-If you are using a custom SSO credential provider like aws-azure-login or aws-google-auth, Granted allows you to pass through flags to run custom procedures using those providers.
+If you're using a custom SSO credential provider like [aws-azure-login](https://github.com/sportradar/aws-azure-login) or [aws-google-auth](https://github.com/cevoaustralia/aws-google-auth), Granted allows you to pass through flags to run custom procedures using those providers.

 Using the `-pt` or `--pass-through` flag will allow you to pipe commands into that internal command.